Why a Cell Phone Isn't Enough: The Case for Purpose-Built Safety Devices in Property Management

 4. The Phone Requires Steps Your Brain Can't Execute Under Genuine Duress

+This is the most fundamental failure point.
 Research published in peer-reviewed literature confirms that severe stress reduces fine motor performance, attention, and cognitive function due to biological and neural mechanisms.
 A meta-analysis of acute stress effects on core executive functions found that stress impairs working memory and cognitive flexibility — precisely the functions required to unlock a phone, navigate to a dial pad, and complete a call under duress.

 In plain terms: the steps that feel simple at a desk — unlock the phone, open the dialer, press 9-1-1, wait for connection — become genuinely difficult when someone is frightened, cornered, or under physical threat.
-The cognitive load of multi-step smartphone operation under acute stress is substantially higher than people expect when they design a safety protocol.
+A safety tool that requires fine motor skill and sequential decision-making under duress is a safety tool that will fail when it matters most.

-5. 911 Response Time Isn't Guaranteed
+5. 911 Response Time Isn't Guaranteed — But Your Colleagues Can Respond Immediately

 Even when a call connects successfully, response time is variable.
 According to NENA, the national standard for 911 calls to be answered within 10 seconds was met only 76% of the time — meaning roughly 1 in 4 calls took longer, sometimes significantly longer.